nextcloud/documentation/admin_manual/configuration_files/external_storage/auth_mechanisms.rst

 After generating your keys, you need to copy your new public key to the destination server to ``.ssh/authorized_keys``.

-See :doc:`sftp.rst` for additional information on how to set up certificate based authentication on SFTP.
+See :doc:`./sftp` for additional information on how to set up certificate based authentication on SFTP.

 .. figure:: images/auth_rsa.png
    :alt: Form on admin page for generating RSA keys.